ppy/osu-wiki/news/2025/2025-04-02-3-digit-world-cup-2025-concludes.md

 Every time I got benched from a roster last year I used it as fuel to improve — not even for my own sake; I just wanted to make anybody who thought I wasn't good enough to be put on the team look like a fool.
 My good old friend, buddy washingtonian pal [conradmittn](https://osu.ppy.sh/users/8208289) said once that the USA hatefarmed me into becoming a threat after being put on the back burner for 4WC, EZWC, and OWC in 2024.
 Without those rejections, I think I'd be far from the player I am now.

-And Listen...
+And listen...
 I ain't mean to toot my own horn...
 But just between you and me and everyone in the world reading this: I shoulda been on in 4WC...
 AND EZWC...
 AAAAAAAAAAAND OWC!

 You'll never see me on the bench again...
 GET USED TO IT!!!